ldall03/SvgEditor/README.md

   - Tooltips
   - Some refactoring
   - Putting icons in the buttons instead of text, that would make the app look much cleaner
+  - Add poligons and lines to give more freedom